twilio-professional-services/plugin-salesforce-utility-item-customization/README.md

 ## Things it does

 * Resizes the Flex softphone dynamically in Salesforce via Open CTI
+  * Focuses the softphone whenever the utility item renders (so when launching Salesforce, or refreshing page)
   * Expanding it when tasks are all wrapped up, and showing the panel on the right.
 Thinking here is that one day we might have the agent stats here - pulling from Insights
   * Contracting it when a new call comes in, and hiding the pretend dashboard on the right
-  * Manipulates Utility Bar tab text as call lifecycle progresses “Incoming Call”, “Active Call”, “Completed Call”, “No Calls”
+  * Manipulates Utility Bar tab text and icon as call lifecycle progresses “Incoming Call”, “Active Call”, “Completed Call”, “No Calls”
-    * Further work being done to manipulate icon too

-## Things it doesn’t do

-* Disable the popout feature of the Utility Bar item
+  * Disables the popout feature of the Utility Bar item - to prevent active calls from being dropped
-  * We tried everything here, but it seems we don’t get API access to these controls unless it’s a custom component (which Open CTI Softphone is not)

 ## Demo

+Needs a wee refresh!
 <img width="768px" src="screenshots/walkthrough.gif"/>